Cameron Knight

-Cameron "Cam" Knight is an Australian comedian and television personality, born in Cummins, South Australia.
+Cameron "Cam" Knight is an Australian comedian and actor.

 Career

-He studied at the South Australian Centre for the Performing Arts before making his break into television as a member of the Big Bite sketch comedy show and then became a regular presenter on Foxtel's The Comedy Channel.
-His sister, Nikki Dwyer, is a former newsreader for Network Ten in Adelaide.
+Born in Cummins, South Australia, he studied at the South Australian Centre for the Performing Arts before making his break into television as a member of the Big Bite sketch comedy show and then became a regular presenter on Foxtel's The Comedy Channel.
+His half-sister, Nikki Dwyer, is a former newsreader for Network Ten in Adelaide.
+In 1999, Knight guested in an episode of the Australian soap opera Neighbours, followed by an appearance in police drama Blue Heelers.